 Chapter 6: Member Benefit Plans and Contributions - This chapter explains the various benefit plans members are in, depending on when they became members or what plan elections they made during retirement reform periods.
 It gives an overview of the member and employer contributions for each benefit structure.
 A benefit structure is the combination of retirement benefit plan and retiree health plan).

 Chapter 7: Payroll Reporting - This chapter provides instructions for most reporting tasks associated with submitting retirement detail reports each pay period, as well as correcting and adjusting records so that each member's retirement account is accurate.

 Chapter 8: Payments and Statements - This chapter provides instruction for submitting contribution payments to ORS, and associated tasks, such as setting up a bank for ACH payments.
 It explains how to view the employer statement and reconcile your payroll records with ORS' employer statements.

 Chapter 9: Retirees Who Return to Work. - Legislation specifies how and when retirees of the retirement system may return to work for a MPSRS employer and what employer contributions (if any) are due for retirees you employ.
-Because the laws regarding working after retirement are complex, this chapter provides instructions on reporting retirees.
+This chapter provides instructions on reporting retirees.

 Chapter 10: Tax-Deferred Payment Agreements - This chapter provides instructions for remitting member payments to the retirement system when the member has entered into a tax-deferred payment agreement.
 These payments are not contributions; you withhold money from the member's pay and send to ORS along with contributions.
 Most TDP agreements exist to allow the member to purchase service credit.